notch8/Hours/README.md

 sc deploy {staging | production} # deployes those tags to the server
 ```

-Releaese and Deployment are handled by the gitlab ci by default.
+Release and Deployment are handled by the gitlab ci by default.
 See ops/deploy-app to deploy from locally, but note all Rancher install pull the currently tagged registry image

 Hours
 =====